Interpolation for Brill-Noether curves in $\mathbb{P}^4$: Abstract

 \section{Abstract}

 In this paper, we compute the number of general points through which a general Brill--Noether curve in $\pp^4$ passes.
 We also prove an analogous theorem when some points are constrained to lie in a transverse hyperplane.
+As explained in \cite{over}, these results play an essential role in the first author's proof of the Maximal Rank Conjecture \cite{mrc}.